mgmarlow/mgmarlow.com/words/2021-03-27-proper-tail-calls-js.md

 ---
-title: what happened to proper tail calls in JS
+title: What happened to proper tail calls in JavaScript?
 date: 2021-03-27
 ---

-# What happened to proper tail calls in JavaScript?

 Proper tail calls (PTC) is a programming language feature that enables memory-efficient recursive algorithms.
 I'm not going to belabor the details of proper tail calls or how it pertains to JavaScript, as [Dr. Axel's article](https://2ality.com/2015/06/tail-call-optimization.html) already offers those explanations.
 Instead, I'm going to discuss the evolution of the feature in JavaScript since its genesis in ECMAScript 2015.